How to Become a Construction Manager: Your Guide

 A surveyor measures and determines property boundaries.
 In this position, you could prepare maps for clients, travel to find the precise locations of important landmarks, and verify data accuracy.

-The facility manager oversees the daily operations of a building and how it is used, including security, communications, maintenance, and utilities.

-The building services engineer ensures that a building functions appropriately.
-This means maintaining current building standards and designing and implementing improvements to the building, utilities, and technology.
+The building services engineer (building maintenance engineer) ensures that a building functions properly.
+This means maintaining current building standards and designing and implementing improvements to the building, utilities, and technologies.

-Site engineers are involved with the technical and organisational sides of construction projects.
-This more specialised construction management role focuses on supervising staff, providing technical advice, and managing time.

 The sustainability consultant works to make buildings more environmentally friendly and sustainable.